 When I first arrived, this plane had not yet flown.
 Grumman had to get the first F14 prototype into the air ASAP to provide its supporters in the government and the Navy with good news.
 This was politics in practice.

 On Dec 21, 1970 Grumman employees everywhere were standing in their lunchrooms staring at many small B&W TVs mounted high on the building columns waiting for the first flight of the F-14 out of the Grumman Calverton facility further east on Long Island.
 The weather was bad and the flight was cut short.
 Maybe tomorrow.

 Nine days later Grumman tried again.
 It was a crisp cold winter day and the F-14 prototype took off and retracted its landing gear.
-The lunchroom TVs only showed us the ground camera so we waited for the plane to come into view.
-We did not hear the transmissions from the chase plane observers when they reported something streaming out from the F-14.
-The F-14 came back in towards the runway with the wheels down.
+The lunchroom TVs only showed us the runway ground camera so we waited for the plane to come into view.
+We did not hear the transmissions from the A6 chase plane observers when they reported something streaming out from the prototype.
+The F-14, coming back in towards the runway with the wheels down, became visible on our lunchroom TVs.
 Then everything happened so fast – and yet seemed to move in slow motion too.
 The plane was near the ground, just above the trees, maybe a mile out, puffs of smoke showed above it (we later learned these were two ejections), and then we all saw the black smoke and flames of a crash.

 It was gone.

 Someone in the room was saying oh God, oh God, oh God, over and over.